jparise858/Week-3-Plotly-Project-Presentation/README.md

 Run this file in RStudio and use 'Run Presentation' mode.

-Feel free to review the contents here on Github before running presentation: it is nothing more than a very brief plotly 3d graph.
+Feel free to review the contents here on Github before running presentation: it is nothing more than a very brief plotly 3d graph in presentation mode.